 To keep patron accounts secure, Passwords are assigned to each patron account.
 Passwords are set up at the time a library card is issued.
 If a patron doesn’t know their Passwords, a good rule of thumb is to try inputting the last 4 digits of their phone number.

 Patrons who need to reset their Passwords can visit My Account, enter their library card number in the appropriate field, and click Forgot Password.
 A link which will allow the patron to reset their Passwords will be sent to the email address on file for the associated card number.

 All library cards are valid for three years.

 If your library card has expired, please bring the card and proof of your current address with you to the Library or to any Bookmobile stop to renew your card.

-Snap a picture of your photo ID after covering your license number.
+Snap a picture of your photo ID and current address after covering your license number.
 Email the image to firstname.lastname@example.org.
 Staff will renew your card and reply with an updated expiration date.
 Please note: Online renewals will only be granted Monday-Friday. renewal requests received after the library closes on Friday will be granted on Monday.